Hey there, dog lovers! Ever had your furry pal snuggle up to you after a long day and wonder, âWhy do dogs like me so much?â

 C. Positive Association and Conditioning

-Dogs are incredibly perceptive and pick up on things quickly.
-They create associations based on their experiences.
-For instance, if you regularly give your dog treats, play with them, or engage in affectionate belly rubs, theyâll associate you with these joyful experiences.
+For instance, if you regularly give your dog treats, play with them, or engage in affectionate belly rubs, they’ll associate you with these joyful experiences.
 This positive conditioning is a strong bonding factor.

 D. Leadership and Security